 If you must bale at higher moisture, here are some options:

-- Bale at a higher moisture (20 to 35 percent) and artificially dry the bales.
+- Bale at higher moisture (20 to 35 percent) and artificially dry the bales.

-After baling, hay should continue to be at moisture contents below 20 percent for storage.
+After baling, hay should continue to be at moisture content below 20 percent for storage.
 Storing hay at moisture contents above 20 percent will result in:

 Some molding and heating.

 A study of small rectangular bales stored in a barn at the U.S. Dairy Forage Research Center in Madison, Wis. showed that dry matter loss increased with storage moisture.
 Quality loss was also greater in the wetter bales.

 Dry matter and quality loss

 |Storage moisture||Dry matter loss||Digestible dry matter loss||Crude protein loss|

 If you store dry hay outside, find ways to prevent direct contact between the ground and the bales’ bottom layer.
 Bales resting on the ground will absorb enough moisture to grow mold.

 Research studies and farmer experience show that placing hay bales on layers of coarse gravel, old tires or wood pallets is an effective way to prevent soil moisture from wetting the hay.
 Studies in other states indicate storage losses are about 5 percent less for hay stored on gravel, tires or pallets compared to hay stored directly on the ground.